 In the wake of Dangerous by Design making headlines from coast to coast, staff from the key Senate committee responsible for the largest portion of federal transportation policy invited us to come to Capitol Hill and explain the problem in more detail, and tell them what Congress can and should be doing to end this epidemic of preventable pedestrian deaths.

 Between 2008 and 2017, drivers struck and killed 49,340 people who were walking on streets all across the United States.
 That’s more than 13 people per day, or one person every hour and 46 minutes.
 It’s the equivalent of a jumbo jet full of people crashing—with no survivors—every single month.
 In the past decade, the … Continued

-Last week during the 2018 Transportation Research Board meeting, the National Complete Streets Coalition hosted the Eighth Annual Complete Streets Dinner in Washington D.C.
-We were joined by over 70 Complete Streets partners, advocates, supporters and friends who came together to share a meal, get to know each other, and celebrate the Coalition’s 2017 milestones.
+Last week, during the 2019 Transportation Research Board meeting, the National Complete Streets Coalition hosted the Ninth Annual Complete Streets Dinner in Washington, DC.
+We were joined by over 70 Complete Streets partners, advocates, supporters, and friends who came together to share a meal, get to know each other, and celebrate an eventful year at the Coalition.

 This year, the Complete Streets team did lots of reading.
 Check out the Complete Streets related articles, books, and creative content that we loved in 2018.
 This is the first installment of Director’s Note, a new series giving you an inside look at what we are thinking about at the National Complete Streets Coalition.